-The Pueblo City-County Health Department Lead Program is dedicated to educating residents on how to prevent and reduce lead exposures in and around their homes.
+The Pueblo Department of Public Health and Environment Lead Program is dedicated to educating residents on how to prevent and reduce lead exposures in and around their homes.
 Public Health is concerned about any source of lead that is causing a risk or is a health hazard to the occupants of the home.
 Public Health believes that there is no known level of lead exposure that is considered safe.
 Lead effects everyone, however, the most vulnerable populations are children, women of child-bearing age, pregnant or nursing women.
 The effects of lead may not be easily seen or recognized and may be long-lasting.

 In general, people can be exposed to lead by:

 Accidental ingestion of contaminated dust or soil (hand-to-mouth activities in young children),

 According to the Center for Disease Control (CDC), there are at least 4 million households with children living in them that are being exposed to high levels of lead.
 There are approximately half a million U.S. children ages 1-5 with blood lead levels above 5 micrograms per deciliter (µg/dL), the reference level at which CDC recommends public health actions be initiated.
 In response to this, the lead program will provide the following services to residents of Pueblo County:

 Lead risk and hazard reduction education to resident owners, property managers, and tenants;

 Lead risk and hazard reduction education for occupational and hobby exposures;